 3. Send a Preservation Letter

-Have your attorney send a spoliation letter or preservation request to the party at fault.
+Have your attorney send a spoliation letter or preservation request to the party responsible for the spoliation.
 This letter notifies the recipient and their insurance company that they must preserve any potentially relevant footage for litigation.
 It should include:

 Failing to preserve video after receiving such a letter can lead to legal consequences for the party who destroys it.